jxuan101/BMP_Converter/README.md

 This program will traverse through the pixel array of a BMP file and perform this operation to every RGB value.

 ### Tech Used
-This program was developed using C++ in Visual Studio 2022.
-The GUI is also written in C++ using [wxWidgets](https://www.wxwidgets.org), a C++ library that lets developers create cross platform applications.
+This program was developed using C++ using the latest version of Visual Studio (v17.1.6).
+The GUI is also written in C++ using the lastest version of [wxWidgets](https://www.wxwidgets.org) (v3.1.6), a C++ library that lets developers create cross platform applications.

 ## User Instructions
 Start the application.